DPreet12/django-fitness-app/README.md

 - Goal Setting

 ## User Stories:
-1. Allow the new users to sign-up for a account to track the fitness activities
+1. Allow the new users to sign-up for a account to track the fitness activities.
-2. Allow users to login and out of the account so that user can access their data securely
+2. Allow users to login and out of the account so that user can access their data securely.
-3. Allow new users to add new workouts and details so that they can track their progress
+3. Allow new users to add new workouts and details so that they can track their progress.
-4. Allow users to view the list of their past workouts and provide them ability to edit or delete their workouts
+4. Allow users to view the list of their past workouts and provide them ability to edit or delete their workout.s
-5. Allow users to set the fitness goals and see the progress towards their goal
+5. Allow users to set the fitness goals and see the progress towards their goal.
-6. Allow users to edit and delete their fitness goals
+6. Allow users to edit and delete their fitness goals.

 ## Technologies Used:
 - Python